mantidproject/mantid/docs/source/release/v3.13.0/diffraction.rst

 - New algorithm :ref:`LoadDNSSCD <algm-LoadDNSSCD>` to load multiple single crystal diffraction data files from the DNS instrument into MDEventWorkspace.

+- HFIR 4Circle Reduction interface is improved to provide a new workflow to integrate weak diffraction peaks.

 Improvements
 ############